grammophone/Grammophone.Domos.Environment.Owin/README.md

 # Grammophone.Domos.Environment.Owin

-This project implements the contract for retrieving the logged-in users from the Owin environment for the Domos integrated session system.
+This .NET Framework library implements the contract for retrieving the logged-in users from the Owin environment for the Domos integrated session system.

 It is part of the 3rd generation of the Domos integrated session system which will support security, SaaS,